SaminSahim/SaminSahim/README.md

 ## Hi there 👋

+My name is Samin and I am a rising senior at Florida Atlantic University.
+I'm a Management Information Systems Major with a concentration in Cybersecurity using GitHub to document my process in learning Python.
 <!--
 **SaminSahim/SaminSahim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.